 What happens to my admission if I have problems obtaining official documents?

 If obtaining an official document is delayed due to the policies of other universities, they can be listed as a "condition" on the applicant's official admission letter.
-The applicant will have until the end of their first term to fulfill the condition.
+The applicant will have until the end of their first term to fulfil the condition.
 Conditions on an official admission letter will not affect study permit or visa applications.

 My application was rejected.
 When can I re-apply?